Day 1 in Tirana

 Even if your stay in Tirana is just for one day, we invite you to follow this brief guide to ensure you don’t miss Tirana’s most exciting parts!

-You can start from Scanderbeg’s Square, in the center of the capital.
+To begin your tour of Tirana, we suggest starting at Scanderbeg’s Square, which is located in the center of the capital.
 Walk around this city square, and you can see the Palace of Culture, the Scanderbeg’s Monument, the Bank of Albania and the National Historical Museum.
-To begin your tour of Tirana, we suggest starting at Skanderbeg’s Square, which is located in the center of the capital.
-Taking a walk around the expansive city square, you will see the Palace of Culture, the Skanderbeg Monument, the Bank of Albania, and the National Museum of History.

-On the left side of Scanderbeg’s Square, you can find the Clock Tower that was built in 1822 by Haxhi Et'hem Beut, the same person who built the mosque next to it.
-From Clock Tower you enjoy a fantastic view of the city.
-Then you can walk for 1 minute along the Tirana City Hall to find Bunk'Art 2.
-A bunker built by the Ministry of Internal Affairs that shows the history of police and gendarmerie during the communist era.
-By walking straight, you can go directly to the pedestrian street called "Murat Toptani" where you can find different cafes (many of them are easily found everywhere in Tirana) and you can also see the National Theater, the National Art Gallery, the "Reja" (the Cloud) Installation, The Castle of Tirana.
-In the “Deshmoret e Kombit” (National Martyrs) boulevard, is easily noticeable a building with a very interesting architecture such as the Tirana Pyramid, it has been built to be a Museum for dictator Hoxha, and now a space for youth activities.
-On the left hand side of Skanderbeg’s Square, you will find the Clock Tower built in 1822 by Haxhi Et’hem Beut, who additionally constructed the Et’hem Bey Mosque, which is found directly adjacent to the Clock Tower.
+On the left hand side of Skanderbeg’s Square, you will find the Clock Tower built in 1822 by Haxhi Et’hem Bey, who additionally constructed the Et’hem Bey Mosque, which is found directly adjacent to the Clock Tower.
 The Clock Tower offers a fantastic view of the city, while the mosque offers an incredible look at history and interior decoration unique to Tirana.
 Then, talking a minute walk alongside Tirana’s City Hall, you will find Bunk’Art 2.
 Built by the Ministry of Internal Affairs, this 24 room bunker turned museum tells the history of the “Sigurimi,” or political police, who operated on behalf of the regime during the communist era to suppress state opponents.
 At the same time, Bunk’Art 2 showcases where the Minister of Internal Affairs would’ve stayed had a much feared nuclear attack been launched on the country allowing visitors to truly immerse themselves in history.

-From Bunk’Art 2, continue to walk straight and you will soon come across a pedestrian street named “Murat Toptani,” where you may find a variety of different cafes as well as the National Theatre, the National Art Gallery, the “Reja” (the Cloud) Installation, and finally, the Castle of Tirana.
-Heading down the nearby “Deshmoret e Kombit” (National Martyrs) boulevard, you will notice the easy recognizable Tirana Pyramid.
+From Bunk’Art 2, continue to walk straight and you will soon come across a pedestrian street named “Murat Toptani”.
+Here is the Castle of Tirana and within its walls a new recreation area for the capital has recently been created.
+This pedestrian area serves as an environment where are promoted local artisans and traditions, culinary and art of Tirana.
+You can also see the National Theater, the National Gallery of Arts, “Reja” (the Cloud) Installation.
+Heading down the nearby “Dëshmoret e Kombit” (National Martyrs) Boulevard, you will notice the easy recognizable Tirana Pyramid.
 Initially built as a museum for the late dictator Enver Hoxha, the building now functions as a space for youth activities and as an iconic historical landmark.

-On your way to find a nice place to eat a traditional food, we recommend the Oda restaurant.
-A typical restaurant, with Albanian characteristic décor and cookery, or the new Bazaar “Pazari i Ri” located near the city center which has the function of a normal market and also a re-creative center where you can taste delicious food.
-When looking for a place to eat traditional food, we recommend the Oda Restaurant, which offers authentic Albanian décor and cooking.
-Alternatively, you may want to take a trip to the new Bazaar “Pazari i Ri,” which is located near the city center and functions as a market and recreative center for people to enjoy delicious foods from a variety of vendors, restaurants, and cafes.
+Alternatively, you may want to take a trip to the New Bazaar “Pazari i Ri,” which is located near the city center and functions as a market and recreative center for people to enjoy delicious foods from a variety of vendors, restaurants, and cafes.

-One of the quietest places in Tirana is the Artificial Lake, where you will feel really relaxed and you will have the opportunity to use your bicycle, to walk or to drink an outdoor cafe.
-Near the Artificial Lake is “Mullixhiu”, a very special restaurant in style and content.
-Mullixhiu's chef recreates traditional dishes in a modern way so you can enjoy a dinner there.
 Heading past Blloku, one of the quietest spots in Tirana is the Artificial Lake, where you’re sure to feel relaxed while being surrounded by nature.
 Take the opportunity to take a walk or bike ride, or stop for a drink at an outdoor cafe.
-Near the Artificial Lake you’ll find “Mullixhiu,” a unique restaurant notable for how the chefs recreate traditional dishes in modern ways.

-From the Artificial Lake it is easy to come to Mother Teresa Square, and walking along the“Dëshmorët e Kombit” (National Martyrs) Boulevard, you can find various attractions such as: Palace of Congress, Presidency, COD, and Block Post Memorial.
-From the Artificial Lake it’s easy to find Mother Teresa Square, and walking along the “Dëshmorët e Kombit” (National Martyrs) Boulevard, you will see a variety of attractions such as the Palace of Congress, the Offices of the Presidency, the Center for Operating and Dialogue (COD), and the Block Post Memorial.
+From the Artificial Lake it’s easy to find Mother Teresa Square, and walking along the “Dëshmorët e Kombit” (National Martyrs) Boulevard, you will see a variety of attractions such as: The Polytechnic University of Tirana ( Former Fascism House), Air Albania Stadium, the Palace of Congress, the Offices of the Presidency, the Center for Operating and Dialogue (COD), and the Block Post Memorial, Youth Park where you can have fun playing bowling in Taiwan complex, in Bowling Spare Time.

 Day 2 in Tirana